The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

-Estimates for this system are obtained in \cite{Giorgi4} in the case of $|Q| \ll M$ by interpreting the right hand side as a small perturbations of zero.
+Estimates for this system are obtained in \cite{Giorgi4} in the case of $|Q| \ll M$ by interpreting the right hand sides of \eqref{first} and \eqref{second} as a perturbation of zero.
 A careful analysis has to be done at the trapping region in order to absorb the spacetime integrals obtained from the right hand side, but the arbitrary smallness of the charge allows to absorb them into the bulk energies of the left hand side of the equations.
+Through transport estimates, one can then obtain control for the quantities $\ff$ and $\a$.
+We refer to \cite{Giorgi4} for more details.

-Observe that the first of these two equations reduces to the Regge--Wheeler equation used in \cite{DHR} in the case of Schwarzschild (with zero right hand side).
+Observe that the first of the equations, i.e. equation \eqref{first}, reduces to the Regge--Wheeler equation used in \cite{DHR} in the case of Schwarzschild (with trivial right hand side).